ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## Out-of-Band

-There may be cases where a server cannot perform automated validation of an identifier, for example if validation requires some manual steps.
+There may be cases where a server cannot perform automated validation of an identifier, for example, if validation requires some manual steps.
 In such cases, the server may provide an "out of band" (OOB) challenge to request that the client perform some action outside of ACME in order to validate possession of the identifier.